 4. Listen – find out what people like most about working at your bar and build on this.
 And if their actual experience of work fits with the one you are trying to create.

 The Business Benefits of Building the Right Culture

 Building a positive culture isn’t just about the touchy-feely stuff.
 It has clear benefits for your business.
-The first is talent attraction: word will spread about your bar(s) being a good place to work and as a result more people will want to work there.
-You will have choice from a bigger pool of talent to hire.
+The first is talent attraction: word will spread about your bar(s) being a good place to work and as a result, more people will want to work there.
+You will have a choice from a bigger pool of talent to hire.
 The second is retention: talented people will want to stay with you.
 This also means less hiring, onboarding, and the stability of having a strong team who know what they are doing.
 The third big benefit is engagement and its knock-on effect on business.
 A positive culture means happier employees.
 And happier employees provide the best hospitality – genuine, warm, no fake smiles!
 Your customers will keep coming back for more.

 A Culture Checklist